Momentum CFO

 Either way, set up safe, socially-distanced options for your customers to continue to work with you.
 Stay top of mind.
 And, don’t overlook the power of social media to do this.
 Offer special promotions to keep clients engaged.

 Be sure to stay on top of your accounts receivable and follow up with customers who are late on payments.
 Bill customers as soon as you deliver your product or service.
 Consider using a factoring company (factor) to get an advance on the receivables your customers owe you before their payments are due to you.
-For more information on factors, see our article on cash flow
+For more information on factors, see our article on cash flow.

 3 | Cut Costs to Increase Cash Flow